Original Music by Tey \\\ Fir & Owain Kelly

 It’s 1969.
 Madison Square Garden is new, the world is skittish, and professional hockey is beautiful and violent.

-Inspired by New York Times reporter Gerald Eskenazi’s book of the same name, documenting that NHL season in New York, YEAR ON ICE has Eskenazi’s authenticity as its foundation, and a fictional overlay of menace and malevolence.
+Inspired by New York Times reporter Gerald Eskenazi’s book of the same name, documenting the NHL season of 1969-70, YEAR ON ICE has Eskenazi’s authenticity as its foundation, a fictional overlay of menace, and adventurous filmmaking on the fly.

 full movie (8 minutes)